Guidance documents

 Temporary events

-Where temporary events (festivals, local fairs etc.) are supplied by sources such as boreholes and/or springs for domestic purposes, the Private Water Supply Regulations apply.
-Water that is consumed for domestic purposes at a temporary event that is derived from a public water supply – either directly through pipes or via tankers is not within the scope of the Regulations unless it is a regulation 8 supply.
+Where temporary events (for example: festivals, local fairs) are supplied by sources such as boreholes and/or springs for domestic purposes, the Regulations apply.
+Water that is consumed for domestic purposes at a temporary event that is derived from a public water supply – either directly through pipes or via tankers will likely be classed as a regulation 8 supply.

 Supplies to tenanted premises